lucthiery/188.992-Experiment-Design-W24/README.md

    This will display all installed packages and their versions.

-6. **Run the code:**
+7. **Run the code:**

    The code is designed to run automatically, be executing the `main.py` file in the `root directory`.

    To do so, you can run the following command in your cli, assuming you are working with a Linux distribution.
 For Windows please check the python documentation on how to run python code on Windows.
-However, we recommend to use WLS when working on Windows.

    ```text
    python3 main.py